SurvivalGames/SurvivalGames/I18N_TUTORIAL.md

 Multilingual Tutorial
 =====
-Our plugin supports Multilanguage, but for this to function properly, we need bout out developers and translators to follow certain guidelines.
+Our plugin supports Multilanguage, but for this to function properly, we need both out developers and translators to follow certain guidelines.

 ***For our developers:***  (Translators, you are further down the page)